 - Boil a pot of water and remove from the heat source for 20 seconds.

 - Insert the provided Popsicle stick into the front air hold.
 Be sure to not push it in too far because this will interfere with the fitting process.

-- Submerge the entire device into the hot water for exactly 18 seconds, remove and shake off excess hot water.
+- Submerge the entire device into the hot water for exactly 18 seconds, remove and shake off the excess hot water.

 - Allow to cool slightly and place into your mouth curved side up.

 - Immediately move the lower jaw forward as if you were eating corn on the cob.
 Make sure that you lower teeth are just past your upper teeth.

 - Hold this position for one minute while the mouthpiece takes an impression of your teeth.

 - After a minute, remove from your mouth and place into a bowl of cold water for 2 minutes.
 This will ensure that the plastic retains its shape.

 - Remove from the water, remove the Popsicle stick and check for fit.

 I was able to achieve an awesome fit by following these instructions.
 The unit fits well inside of my mouth and was ready to use.